Sexual and reproductive health: Sustainable Development Goals

 Progress was slow, and according to the WHO in 2005, about 55% of women did not have sufficient antenatal care and 24% had no access to family planning services.
 The MDGs expired in 2015 and were replaced with a more comprehensive set of goals to cover a span of 2016–2030 with a total of 17 goals, called the Sustainable Development Goals.
 All 17 goals are comprehensive in nature and build off one another, but goal 3 is "To ensure healthy lives and promote wellbeing for all at all ages".
-Specific goals are to reduce global maternal mortality ratio to less than 70 per 100,000 live births, end preventable deaths of newborns and children, reduce the number by 50% of accidental deaths globally, strengthen the treatment and prevention programs of substance abuse and alcohol.
+Specific targets are to reduce global maternal mortality ratio to less than 70 per 100,000 live births, end preventable deaths of newborns and children, reduce the number by 50% of accidental deaths globally, strengthen the treatment and prevention programs of substance abuse and alcohol.
+Goal 4 emphasizes the fact that no one should be left out in providing quality education.
+Target 4 specifically mentions the inclusion of persons with disabilities, indigenous peoples and children in vulnerable situations.
 In addition, one of the targets of the Sustainable Development Goal 5 is to ensure universal access to sexual and reproductive health.

 By region

 North America

-The CDC estimated that one in five people in the US had a sexually transmitted infection (STI).
-CDC funding for STI prevention, when accounting for inflation, has reduced by 40% in the period 2003–2020.
+The CDC estimated that one in five people in the US had a sexually transmitted infection (STI) totalling near about 68 million infections in 2018.
+26 million new STI in 2018.
+Almost half of new STI were among youth aged 15 to 24 in the US.
+New STIs total $16 billion in direct medical costs.

+Engaging in oral sex can carry the risk of sexually transmitted infections (STIs).

 Africa

-HIV/AIDS

-HIV/AIDS in Africa is a major public health problem.
+HIV/AIDSHIV/AIDS in Africa is a major public health problem.
 The population of Sub-Saharan Africa is the worst affected region with the disease especially affecting the young female population.
 According to the National Library of Medicine, "Sub Saharan Africa (SSA) is occupied by 12% of the global population, but disproportionately has more than 90% of children younger than 15 years of age and 68% of adults that are living with HIV2."
 In Nigeria in specific, "There is early sexual maturity and considerable sexual activity between 9 and 15 years of age."
 HIV is also transmissible through breast milk, which proves that women infected with HIV/AIDS have to deal with more health consequences.
 South of the Sahara, the AIDS epidemic is the leading cause of death.